aboutcoders/job-bundle/docs/howto-modify-job.md

 }
 ```

-If this is the case the job will be set before each invocation of the job.
+If this is the case the job will be injected before each invocation of the job.
 With this you have access to the parameters, schedules and response of the job.

 __Example:__